-Japanese Knotweed (Fallopia japonica) was introduced to the British Isles together with Giant Hogweed and Himalayan Balsam in the middle of XIX century as an ornamental garden plant.
+Japanese Knotweed (Fallopia japonica) was introduced to the British Isles together with Giant Hogweed and Himalayan Balsam in the middle of the XIX century as an ornamental garden plant.
 It was first described by Dutch naturalist Maarten Houttuyn in 1777 from Japan under the name Reynoutria japonica.
 It is widely speculated that the plant first arrived in the UK at the Royal Botanical Gardens Kew in 1850 from P. F. von Siebold’s nursery in Leiden (the Netherlands) a specimen was sent to Royal Botanic Gardens in Edinburgh in 1854.
-Then, the nurseries begun to sell the plant commercially.
+Then, the nurseries began to sell the plant commercially.
 However, it was discovered later that the Horticultural Society of London received a specimen of the plant in 1825 and it was growing in the artificial swamp in the garden in Chiswick.
 Interestingly, Japanese Knotweed was named the most interesting new ornamental plant of the year by the Society of Agriculture and Horticulture at Utrecht (the Netherlands) in 1847.

 Japanese Knotweed in the UK

-But let forget about the invasive and destructive nature of this plant for a moment.
+But let’a forget about the invasive and destructive nature of this plant for a moment.
 Japanese Knotweed is gorgeous throughout all of its life cycles all year round.
 It starts with the nice pink shoots by the end of March.
 Then, it grows slowly until the relatively warm weather conditions are established.
 It starts growing rapidly in May, up to 8 inches a day, and in July-August, the plant reaches its maximum height of up to 10 ft.
 At the end of August to the beginning of September, it starts flowering; little creamy white flowers sit on the zig-zag-shaped stems between the leaves heart-shaped in appearance with flat bases, they look fantastic.
-Flowering finishes at the beginning of October, the leaves start to turn yellow and fall to the ground leaving the canes standing over winter the new plants will emerge next spring.
+Flowering finishes at the beginning of October, the leaves start to turn yellow and fall to the ground leaving the canes standing over winter and the new plants will emerge next spring.

 Problems Caused by Japanese Knotweed